GormanBrian/work-day-scheduler/README.md

 ## Description

 This website allows you the schedule your workday with hourly time blocks.
-Each time block will communicate whether it is past, present, or future and can be saved to local storage.
+Each time block will indicate whether it is past, present, or future and it's text can be saved to local storage.

 ## Usage